AshutoshBurman/DOPC_project/DOPC/README.md

 - Eslint
 - Tailwind CSS

+---

+After pressing the **"Get location"** button it take few second to show data in the input field wait for it I'm sorry lack of time I could implement Loading state on the UI

 ```
 This project currently does not include unit tests, component tests, or end-to-end (E2E) tests due to time constraints, which made it challenging to implement comprehensive testing.